Introduction

 Return to the list of our services

-From time to time, vehicles collide with fire hydrants causing physical damage to the barrel and/or operating stem mechanism.
-Most modern fire hydrants are designed with an integral "break-a-way" flange and "breaking stem coupling".
-These devices are designed to snap when the hydrant is collided allowing for ease of repairs usually achieved by way of a traffic/collision kit.
+Safety/Collision Flange Repairs are needed when physical damage to the barrel section flange and/or operating stem mechanism has occurred.
+Most modern fire hydrant models are designed with an integral "break-a-way" flange and "frangible stem coupling".
+These devices are designed to sheer when the hydrant is collided allowing for ease of repairs usually achieved by way of a collision flange repair kit.
 Occasionally, additional repairs may be necessary when extensive damage is done to the hydrant operating stem and/or barrel.

 Return to the list of our services